Class PGS_Voronoi

 shape

-- The shape to generate the inner Voronoi diagram for (using its vertices for Voronoi sites).constrain
+- The shape to generate the inner Voronoi diagram for (using its vertices for Voronoi sites).bounds

 - an optional array of the form [minX, minY, maxX, maxY] representing the bounds of the diagram.
 The boundary must fully contain the shape (but needn't contain all steiner points).steinerPoints